Cliffcrest: Education

 Two public school boards operate schools in Cliffcrest, the secular Toronto District School Board (TDSB), and the separate Toronto Catholic District School Board.
 The French first language public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Cliffcrest, although they do not operate a school in the neighbourhood.

 TDSB is the only school board that operates a public secondary school in the neighbourhood, R. H. King Academy, one of the oldest high schools in the former city of Scarborough.
 The school began in 1922 as Scarborough High School with 116 students using the Birch Cliff Congregation Church before the Collegiate Gothic building on St. Clair opened that same year.
 The school became Scarborough Collegiate Institute in 1930 and became R. H. King Collegiate Institute, named after the founding principal of that school, in 1954.
 In 1975, the western section was erected to replace the 1922 building, which has been reduced to an entrance arch and boiler room.
 King was designated as an "academy" starting in September 1989.

 The TDSB also operates four elementary schools in the neighbourhood, Anson Park Public School, Bliss Carman Senior Public School, Fairmount Public School, and H. A. Halbert Junior Public School.

 TCDSB operates one public elementary school in the neighbourhood, St. Agatha Catholic School.

 Recreation

 Several parks are located in Cliffcrest, many of which are situated near Scarborough Bluffs and the waterfront.
 Municipal parks in the neighbourhood include Cudia Park, McCowan District Park, and portions of Bluffer's Park, including Bluffer's Park Yacht Club, and Bluffer's Beach.
-Municipal parks in Cliffcrest are maintained Toronto Parks, Forestry and Recreation Division.
+Municipal parks in Cliffcrest are maintained by Toronto Parks, Forestry and Recreation Division.

 The Cliffcrest branch of the Toronto Public Library is also located in the neighbourhood, situated on Kingston Road.